This article was updated in July 2022.

 - How long did the deal take to close?
 Record any notes left by previous reps.

-There’s nothing more discouraging than realizing a large number of your contacts have gone bad.
-If you find yourself in this situation, do some manual labor and take to social media.
+There’s nothing more discouraging than realizing a large number of your contacts have move on or are no longer part of your target audience.
+If you find yourself in this situation, it may be time to do some manual research.

 LinkedIn allows you to search for people within companies and can be filtered by job title and other criteria.
-Create a list of people with similar titles to your previous contacts, and try to find their email address (hint: sometimes it’s on the company website).
+Create a list of people with similar titles to your previous contacts, and try to find the best way to contact them.

 Tip: Look for any good talking points, such as hobbies or special interests listed on the contact’s social pages.
 Finding a common interest can help break the ice if you end up meeting in person.

-You’re probably already running social ads before the event, either promoting registrations or encouraging a meeting with your sales reps.
-But, what about after someone signs up?
+You’re probably already running social ad as part of your event marketing, either promoting registrations or encouraging a meeting with your sales reps.
+But, what about ads for after someone registers?
 Or during AND after the event?

-While advertisements are great for brand awareness, they are even more effective when you can target someone based on their specific action.
-Google’s Retargeting Ads allow you to show an advertisement to a user based on a previous action.
+Get the most out of your advertising lead generation strategy by targeting your audience based on a specific action they took.
+Retargeting ads allow you to show an advertisement to a user based on a previous action.
 For example, if they visit your event landing page but don’t register, you could opt to show them an ad offering an exclusive discount on the ticket price to peak their interest.